android-hacker/VirtualXposed/README.md

 Introduction
 ------------
 **VirtualXposed** is a simple APP based on [VirtualApp](https://github.com/asLody/VirtualApp) and [epic](https://github.com/tiann/epic) that allows you to use an Xposed Module without needing to root, unlock the bootloader, or flash a custom system image.
 (Supports Android 5.0~8.1)

+The only two restriction of VirtualXposed are:

+1. Unable to modify system, so any Module which modifies system won't be able to work properly.
+2. Currently resource hooks are not supported.
+(Theming modules use Resource Hooks).

 Warning
 -----------